- 3D Tours

 Yes, all Media Picture pilots are trained, and licensed.
 They have undertaken the Remote Pilots Certificate, which is approved by the Civil Aviation Authority.

 - DJI Inspire 1 (equipped with a 4K resolution camera system)

-- Before any task is carried out a desktop survey must be completed, and then an onsite survey is carried out on the day to confirm that everything is correct as per the desktop survey.
+- Before any task is carried out a desktop survey must be completed in addition to a onsite survey

-- The pilot works strictly in accordance with his/her approved Operations Manual, and Risk Assessments.
+- The pilot works strictly in accordance with an approved Operations Manual, and Risk Assessment.